iainctduncan/papers/source/features_usage.rst

     (buffer-set! 'buffer-1 3 99)

     ; make a vector
-    (define vec (vector 0.125 0.25 0.375 0.5 0.625 0.75 0.875 1.0))
+    (define my-vector (vector 0.125 0.25 0.375 0.5))

-    ;copy vector into buffer in one operation (buffer-set-from-vector! 'buffer-1 0 vec)
+    ;copy vector into buffer in one operation (buffer-set-from-vector! 'buffer-1 0 my-vector)

-While buffers (and to a lesser degree, tables) are implemented around the primary use case of storing sample data, they can in fact be used for storing any numerical data in arrays.
+While buffers (and to a lesser degree, tables) are implemented around the primary use case of storing sample data, they can in fact be used for storing numerical data in arrays for any purpose.
 The s4m facilities thus provide a complement to the Max functions, enabling iterative array manipulation with more convenient looping constructs than are built in to Max.